Skip to main content

 • Call for a Free Consultation

-Vermont Highway Workers’ Compensation Lawyer
+Vermont Highway Worker Injury Lawyer

 Working in the construction industry is dangerous enough, but highway workers face extra hazards from having to work alongside speeding traffic in narrow work zones, with heavy machinery constantly moving in and out of the busy worksite.
 The Federal Highway Administration puts the number of annual highway work zone accidents at 100,000, resulting in more than 100 highway worker deaths and injuring over 20,000 more every year.